probmods/probmods2/chapters/14-bayesian-data-analysis.md

 For parameters, we have priors and posteriors:

-+ The *prior distribution over parameters* captures our initial state of knowledge (or, our beliefs) about the latent variables those parameters represent.
++ The *prior distribution over parameters* captures our initial state of knowledge (or, our beliefs) about the values that the latent parameters could have.
-+ The *posterior distribution over parameters* captures what we know about the latent variables having updated our beliefs with the evidence provided by data.
++ The *posterior distribution over parameters* captures what we know about the latent parameters having updated our beliefs with the evidence provided by data.

 We can run either the prior or the posterior model forward, and have it make predictions about data sets: